Send us a message

 You also reduce the risk of a dispute arising if the declaration is clear, comprehensive and unambiguous.
 Where both parties have taken independent legal advice before signing, there is also likely to be less scope for a legal challenge at a later date.

 Putting a declaration of trust in place will give you the security of knowing that your interest in a property is adequately protected.

-To speak to an expert solicitor on declarations of trust for trusts advice, give us a call at your local Hampshire or West Sussex branch in Chichester, Fareham or Havant or fill in our simple online enquiry form for a quick response.
+To speak to an expert solicitor on declarations of trust for trusts advice, give us a call at your local Hampshire or West Sussex branch in Chichester, Fareham, Havant or Petworth or fill in our simple online enquiry form for a quick response.